Nguyen Ngoc Nhu Quynh

 In September 2009, Quynh was arrested for 10 days after posting on the Internet her opinion against the Bauxite mining project in the Central Highland and the state's policy towards China, being accused of "infringing upon national security."
 She was released as the police determined that her actions were not "serious enough" to press charge against her.

-An appeal court in Khanh Hoa province upheld her ten-year prison sentence on November 30.
+An appeal court in Khanh Hoa province upheld her ten-year prison sentence on November 30, 2017.
 Quynh admitted to her activities but defended her right to free speech and maintained her innocence.
 Following the usual pattern for trials of activists charged under "national security" provisions, the trial was secretive and short, lasting only three hours.
-Supporters were prohibited from entering the courtroom, and after protesting the decision outside of the courthouse, were violently dispersed by pro-government thugs.
+Supporters were prohibited from entering the courtroom, and after protesting the decision outside of the courthouse, many supporters were violently dispersed by pro-government thugs.
 Quynh's mother had written to EU representatives earlier in the week, urging them to attend the trial, since Vietnamese trials of activists are frequently touted as being open.
-One of Quynh's defense lawyers, Vo An Don, had been disbarred just days before the trial.
+One of Quynh's defense lawyers, Vo An Don, was disbarred just days before the trial.

 Authorities have made it extremely difficult for her mother to visit her in prison, and Quynh is suffering from a hand issue.